woonsan/spring-mvc-freemarker3-demo/README.md

         $ cd freemarker
         $ gradlew install

-Now, you can build this demo project:
+Now, you can run this demo project:

-        $ mvn clean package

-## Run

-You can run this demo web application with Jetty plugin:

         $ mvn jetty:run